SNDLYNX/usdx-vuln-poc/README.md

 With flash loans, attackers can cycle $50M+ daily = $100,000+ daily loss

 🔍 On-Chain Verification
-You can independently verify the fee configuration: bash# Check Sales fee (returns 0) cast call 0xb45c42Fbf8AF8Df5A1fa080A351E9B2F8e0a56D1 "feeRate()(uint256)" --rpc-url https://eth.llamarpc.com
+All evidence in this repository can be independently verified using any public RPC endpoint without modification.
+You can verify the fee configuration directly: bash# Check Sales fee (returns 0) cast call 0xb45c42Fbf8AF8Df5A1fa080A351E9B2F8e0a56D1 "feeRate()(uint256)" --rpc-url https://eth.llamarpc.com